 About this report

-That may be true in spirit, but the numbers deserve a little more care.
+That may be true in spirit and it was really exciting watching those two greats chase down Roger Maris, but the numbers deserve a little more care.
 Raw attendance can be misleading because 1994 was not a full season.
 If the season stops early, total attendance falls even if fans were still showing up at a strong rate when games were actually played.

 So this report looks at attendance in two main ways: